MIC-DKFZ/nnDetection/README.md

 <summary>Mask RCNN and 2D Data sets</summary>
 <br>
 2D data sets and Mask R-CNN are not supported in the first release.
-We hope to provide these sometime in the future.
+We hope to provide these in the future.
 </details>

 <details close>